springload/madewithwagtail/README.md

 > A showcase of sites and apps made with [Wagtail](https://wagtail.io/): an easy to use, open source content management system from [Torchbox](https://github.com/torchbox/wagtail).

+*Check out [Awesome Wagtail](https://github.com/springload/awesome-wagtail) for more awesome packages and resources from the Wagtail community.*

 ## Installation

 Install [Vagrant](http://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads), then from the command-line: